Definition of Break Even Pricing

 - Entry barrier.
 If a company continues with its break even pricing strategy, possible new entrants to the market will be deterred by the low prices.

 - Reduces competition.
-Financially weaker competitors will be driven out of market.
+Financially weaker competitors will be driven out of the market.

 - Market dominance.
 It is possible to achieve a dominant market position with this strategy, if you can use it to increase production volumes and thereby reduce costs and earn a profit.